 God loves a cheerful giver.
 2 Corinthians 9:7

-It has been a struggle for me to see myself for who I really am.
+It has been a struggle for me to see myself for who I am.
 A sinner.
 And the things God has revealed to me…the things I considered no big deal…have been difficult to accept as wrong.
 We pretty our sin up.
 Convince ourselves that it is okay.
-But when we ask God to show us the truth, our eyes are opened to who we really are.
+But when we ask God to show us the truth, our eyes are opened to who we are.
 We discover our selfishness, our arrogance, our worries, our fears, our insecurities and so much more.

 When we address our sinfulness, we are reminded of our need for a Savior.
 When we recognize the holiness of God, we see there is no possible way for us to pay penance.
-We need Jesus each and every day.
+We need Jesus every day.

 What holds you back from taking an honest self-evaluation?
+Are you willing to pray the most dangerous prayer you can pray?